agrampa/project-guidelines/README_201.md

 _Why:_
 > Always make sure you are working off of the most up-to-date code base.
 This will prevent writing redundant code or overwriting code that you or another team member wrote.

-Whenever a pull request is merged from development to master, checkout your local master branch and then pull the master branch.
+Whenever a pull request is merged from development to master, check out your local master branch and then pull the master branch.

 _Why:_
 > Always keep your local master up to date to ensure you have the most up to date changes locally.